-The core loop is the same everywhere: start with a grid of walls, carve floor tiles using an algorithm, verify the result is connected, then place the player and entities on valid floors.
-What changes is the carving algorithm, and each one produces a different feel.
+The core loop is the same for all four: start with a TileMapLayer grid full of walls, carve floor tiles using an algorithm, verify the result is connected (flood fill), then place the player and entities on valid floors.
+The algorithms differ only in how they carve.
+Once you understand that shared pattern, learning each algorithm is just learning a different carving strategy.

 Quick answers: